dinofrese/proximety/README.md

 # proximety
-proximety is the tool to connect people in the real world enabling them to help each other
+proximety is the platform to connect people in the real world - enabling them to help each other.

+It is easy to run and easy to extend.